dedroot/OmegaPSToolkit/README.md

     \____/  |_| |_| |_|  \___|  \__, |  \__,_| |_|      |_____/     |_|     \___/   \___/  |_| |_|  \__|
                                  __/ |
                                 |___/

+                               OmegaPSToolkit ~ A massive penetration testing toolkit for penteser

 </pre>